mattermost/docs/source/deployment/metrics.rst

 .. note::

-  A Mattermost Enterprise Edition installation with an E20 license is required to connect to ``/metrics`` using http.
+   A Mattermost Enterprise Edition E20 license is required to connect to ``/metrics`` using HTTP.

 5. Finally, run ``vi prometheus.yml`` to finish configuring Prometheus.